About Santiago Gatica

-He has extensive experience in commercial and investment arbitration proceedings under ICC, ICSID, ICSID Additional Facility, UNCITRAL and CIETAC rules, mainly in the mining, infrastructure, telecommunications and agro-industry sectors.
+He has extensive experience in commercial and investment arbitration proceedings under ICC, LCIA, CIETAC, ICSID, ICSID Additional Facility and UNCITRAL rules, mainly in the mining, infrastructure, pensions, telecommunications and agro-industry sectors.

 Santiago is fluent in English and Spanish, and speaks basic Mandarin.

 - Representing an airport operator in an LCIA arbitration against a Central American State arising out of the termination of the concession agreement involving the country's four international airports.

 - Representing Luis García Armas in an ICSID Additional Facility arbitration against Venezuela arising out of the expropriation of his investments in the food importation and distribution sector and other measures.

 - Representing Banco Bilbao Vizcaya Argentaria (BBVA) in an ICSID Additional Facility arbitration against Bolivia under the Bolivia-Spain BIT relating to Bolivia’s decade-long inability to complete the nationalization of the private pension fund administration sector.